-The air quality conformity analysis performed for the Amended Destino 2045 Metropolitan Transportation Plan (MTP) and the Destino 2021-2024 Transportation Improvement Program (TIP) demonstrates that the projected emissions of Carbon Monoxide (CO) and Particulate Matter 10 Microns or Less (PM10) conform to the Motor Vehicle Emissions Budget (MVEB) enacted by the Texas Commission on Environmental Quality (TCEQ) and approved by the U.S. Environmental Protection Agency (EPA).
-For the purpose of this conformity determination, and per guidance from the consultative partners, regional emissions analysis for CO was conducted only for year 2020, based upon the EPA approval of the El Paso CO Limited Maintenance Plan (LMP) in September 2017.
+The Air Quality Conformity Analysis performed for the Amended Destino 2045 Metropolitan Transportation Plan (MTP) and the Destino 2021-2024 Transportation Improvement Program (TIP) demonstrated that the projected emissions of Carbon Monoxide (CO) and Particulate Matter 10 Microns or Less (PM10) conform to the Motor Vehicle Emissions Budget (MVEB) enacted by the Texas Commission on Environmental Quality (TCEQ) and approved by the U.S. Environmental Protection Agency (EPA), and the projected emissions of Ozone (O3) meet the requirements approved by the U.S. Environmental Protection Agency (EPA) for the 2015 Ozone National Ambient Air Quality Standard (NAAQS).
+For the purpose of this conformity determination per guidance from the consultative partners, regional emissions analysis for CO was conducted only for year 2020, based upon the EPA approval of the El Paso CO Limited Maintenance Plan (LMP) in September 2017.
 In accordance with the CO LMP, a regional emissions analysis for analysis years beyond 2020 is not required.
-In addition, the air quality conformity analysis demonstrates that the projected emissions of Ozone (O3) for the O3 non-attainment area meet the requirements approved by the EPA for the 2015 Ozone National Ambient Air Quality Standard (NAAQS).
-Per guidance from the consultative partners, an interim emissions test no-greater-than-baseline-year was developed for the O3 non-attainment area under the 2015 Ozone NAAQS.

-This transportation conformity analysis was obtained by projecting vehicle miles and hours traveled from the Transportation GIS Software (TransCAD) Travel Demand Model (TDM), calculating emissions of these vehicles using the MOtor Vehicle Emission Simulator (MOVES2014a) (released December 2015 and updated November 2016) and AP-42 section 13.2.1 models (EPA, January 2011), and comparing the results to the MVEB for the County of El Paso, Texas for the CO and PM10 pollutants, and comparing the results of the 2017 baseline year against the analysis years 2020, 2030, 2040 and 2045 according to the interim emissions test no-greater-than-baseline-year.
+Per guidance from the consultative partners, an interim emissions test no-greater-thanbaseline-year will be developed for the non-attainment area under the 2015 Ozone NAAQS.
+This transportation conformity analysis was obtained by projecting vehicle miles and hours traveled from the TransCAD Travel Demand Model (TDM), calculating emissions of these vehicles using the MOtor Vehicle Emission Simulator (MOVES2014a) (released December 2015 and updated November 2016) and AP-42 section 13.2.1 models (EPA, January 2011), and comparing the results to the MVEB for the County of El Paso, Texas for the CO and PM10 pollutants, and comparing the results of the 2017 baseline year against the analysis years 2020, 2030, 2040 and 2045 according to the interim emissions test no-greater-than-baseline-year.
 It should be noted that the CO maintenance plan budget covers a portion of the City of El Paso and although the PM10 nonattainment area is the City of El Paso, the PM10 budget covers El Paso County (Appendix A page 5).

 The Destino 2045 MTP is a 27-year plan with approximately \$6 B of multimodal projects and programs included in fiscal years (FY) 2019-2045.
-The El Paso Metropolitan Planning Organization (EPMPO) study areas stretches across the state line between Texas and New Mexico, including El Paso County in Texas, Southern Doña Ana County, and a portion of Otero County in New Mexico.
+The El Paso Metropolitan Planning Organization (EPMPO) study areas stretches across the state line between Texas and New Mexico, including El Paso County in Texas, Southern Dona Ana County, and a portion of Otero County in New Mexico.
 Facilitating the movement of people and goods throughout the region over this period of time presents numerous challenges from a financial standpoint.
 Projects and programs in the Texas portion of the EPMPO study area are approximately \$5B.
 Transit projects come to approximately \$983M.
 New Mexico projects total approximately \$60M.
 See Appendix C, for the financial summary and project list, which demonstrates a thorough comparison of project revenues and associated project costs in the Destino 2045 MTP.

-The Amended Destino 2045 MTP, Destino 2021-2024 TIP and Transportation Conformity Report was presented to the EPMPO Transportation Policy Board (TPB) on May 22, 2020 for adoption.
+The Amended Destino 2045 MTP, Destino 2021-2024 TIP and Transportation Conformity Report was presented to the El Paso MPO Transportation Policy Board (TPB) on May 22, 2020 for adoption.